RobertLSchwartz/RobertLSchwartz.github.io/_pages/economics.md

 When I read something particularly rewarding I like to share.
 All of the files below are already freely available on the internet.
 I'm purely curating them in a centralized place based on what I see as valuable reading material.
 Feel free to browse.
 If you enjoyed something, send me a note on LinkedIn! <br>

 #### Counterpoint Global Insights
 Michael Mauboussin is Head of Consilient Research for Counterpoint Global over at Morgan Stanley.
-I find this articles to be fantastic because they take finance theory and integrate it into practical application.
+I find his work to be fantastic because his team takes finance theory and integrates it into practical application.
 If you are taking graduate-level finance courses, I'd recommend reading these articles alongside your coursework. <br>
 [Era of Easy Money](/assets/Counterpoint - Era of Easy Money.pdf){:target="_blank"}
 <br>
 [Return on Invested Capital](/assets/Counterpoint - ROIC.pdf){:target="_blank"}